 When Should You Change Web Hosting Providers?

 Switching hosting companies takes some work and is not something people want to do regularly, so make sure you think it through.
 The following are a few of the most common situations when it makes sense to find a new hosting provider and migrate:

-- Existing Host Cannot Meet Your Requirements – If your website has grown beyond the capacity of your current hosting provider, it is time to upgrade to something new.
+- Unmet requirements – If your website has grown beyond the capacity of your current hosting provider, it is time to upgrade to something new.

-Of course, there could be any number of other reasons why you want to switch.
-No matter what is causing you to want to move, just make sure you think it through so you are happy with the results.
+There could be many other reasons why you want to switch.
+No matter what is causing you to want to move, make sure you think it through so you are happy with the results.

 How to Transfer Hosting to Bluehost